ChinJY/Project-OpaNoid/Software/Software readme.md

     -   Copy the motion capture log into ```Software/project_opanoid/walk_data```

--   Controller program on raspberry pi
+-   *Controller program on raspberry pi*

-    -   Save the program into the Raspberry Pi
+    -   Save ```Software/Raspberry Pi/Opanoid_controller.c``` into your robot's Raspberry Pi

-    -   Place the movement log file into the same folder as the controller program
+    -   On your Raspberry Pi, place the motion capture log that you generated using Kinect into the same folder as the controller program

-    -   Change path in line "" to that of movement log file
+    -   Replace the path in line 29 of the controller program to the that of the motion capture log

-    -   Run the controller program to make OpaNoid move in accordance with the movement log file
+    -   Run the controller program to make OpaNoid move in accordance with the motion capture log

--   ROS package
+-   *ROS package*

     -   Copy the ```project_opanoid``` folder into the source folder of your ROS workspace